jumistrandberg/dashboard/README.md

 ### Learnings:
 I did not want to work on this project, as I felt very uninspired with programming.
 I did however find myself pouring a lot of heart and soul into getting it to work, perhaps more out of frustration than anything.
 I hope that I can come to enjoy programming soon.
 I think that I am fairly decent at seeing the flaws in my code, but I don't feel capable of correcting them.
 I enjoy writing out code, but as soon as something does not work I am lost and I struggle to backtrack.
 I think I should slow down, plan, comment and structure as I go, but I feel I lose my little logic train of thought if I do.
 I suppose it is a choice, to change my ways, because slow and steady wins the race, or learn how to deal with my own chaos.
 I do not think it is a defining choice for my future, but something I will have to decide on as I go.
 Priority should be to create programs that are nice to the user and code that is nice to my fellow programmers.
 I need to perhaps also remember that I am a beginner.

+As I went back to work after hand-in, I feel a lot better and I do not struggle anymore.
+I think not giving myself breaks made it worse.